-A national Tier 2 methodology has been developed and applied to estimate $NO_X$ emissions from gas powered plants and all emissions for wood combustion while emissions from waste combustion in incinerator with energy recovery have been calculated from the database of incinerator plants which includes plant specific emission factors on the basis of their technology and measurements data (ENEA-federAmbiente, 2012).
+More in detail, 1.A.4.a i, is key category in 2017 for NOX, NMVOC, Cd, Hg, PCB, HCB emissions as well as for Dioxin in 1990, SOX and PCB in trend analysis.
+Most of these pollutants are due prevalently to emissions from waste incineration with energy recovery (more than 99% for HMs an POPs, around 90% for NMVOC and SOX and around 25% of the total for NOX).
+Emissions from waste combustion in incinerator with energy recovery have been calculated with a Tier 3 methodology from the database of incinerator plants which includes plant specific emission factors on the basis of their technology and measurements data (ENEA-federAmbiente, 2012).
 The methodology used to estimate emissions from incinerators is reported in the paragraph on waste incineration, and in particular EFs are reported in Table 7.3.
 Up to 2009 emission factors have been estimated on the basis of a study conducted by ENEA (De Stefanis P., 1999), based on emission data from a large sample of Italian incinerators (FEDERAMBIENTE, 1998; AMA-Comune di Roma, 1996), legal thresholds (Ministerial Decree 19 November 1997, n.
-503 of the Ministry of Environment; Ministerial
+503 of the Ministry of Environment; Ministerial Decree 12 July 1990) and expert judgements.
+Since 2010, emission factors for urban waste incinerators have been updated on the basis of data provided by plants (ENEA-federAmbiente,

-Decree 12 July 1990) and expert judgements.
-Since 2010, emission factors for urban waste incinerators have been updated on the basis of data provided by plants (ENEA-federAmbiente, 2012; De Stefanis P., 2012) concerning the annual stack flow, the amount of waste burned and the average concentrations of the pollutants at the stack and taking in account the abatement technologies in place.
+2012; De Stefanis P., 2012) concerning the annual stack flow, the amount of waste burned and the average concentrations of the pollutants at the stack and taking in account the abatement technologies in place.

-Waste management with incinerators is a commercial activity with recover of the energy auto-produced and emissions from these plants are allocated in the commercial /institutional category because of the final use of heat and electricity production.
+Waste management with incinerators is a commercial activity with recover of the energy auto-produced and emissions from these plants are allocated in the commercial / institutional category because of the final use of heat and electricity production.
 In fact, until the early 2000s, electricity and heat produced by incinerators have been prevalently used to satisfy the energy demand from connected activities: heating of buildings, domestic hot water and electricity for offices.
-This is still true for industrial and hospital incinerators, meanwhile municipal solid waste incinerators have increased the amount of energy provided to the grid from the early 2000s until now.
-It would be possible to change the allocation of emissions but this could carry to an inconsistency in the time series.
+This is still true in particular for industrial and hospital incinerators, meanwhile municipal solid waste incinerators have increased the amount of energy provided to the grid from the early 2000s until now, although only a small percentage of energy produced goes to the electricity grid (around 10%); the energy recovered by these plants is mainly used for district heating of commercial buildings or used to satisfy the internal energy demand of the plants.

-Concerning 1.A.4.a i, NMVOC emissions are due prevalently to emissions from waste incineration with energy recovery (around 90% of the total).
-For that concerns wood combustion the average emission factor takes into account the different technologies used and is calculated on the basis of country specific emission factors and the ranges reported in the EMEP/EEA 2016 Guidebook.
+The other fuels driving emissions from this category are wood combustion, especially for NMVOC, and natural gas for $NO_X$ .
+For what concerns wood combustion the NMVOC average emission factor, as well as all the other pollutants, takes into account the different technologies used and is calculated on the basis of country specific emission factors and the ranges reported in the EMEP/EEA 2016 Guidebook; see paragraph 3.12.3.2 for details on methodology and emission factors.
+For natural gas and $NO_X$ emissions, a Tier 2 methodology is used and country specific emission factors as described in the following paragraph 3.12.3.1.
 For the other fuels the default emission factors of EMEP/CORINAIR 2007 Guidebook have been used.
 For gasoil, biogas and gasoline different emission factors are used for stationary engines and boilers.